 < Back

 As someone running a business in the property rental game, you know that there are many platforms where you can list your properties.
 Airbnb is known for being easy to use and is especially popular with first-time hosts.
 One of their main competitors is, of course, Booking.com.
 The platform offers travelers a wide variety of accommodations to choose from.
-But how easy is it to run a short-term rental business using this platform?
+But how easy is it to run a short-term rental business and host on booking.com?

-In this guide, we’ll take you through everything you need to know before listing your property on the platform and share tips and tricks for turning your Booking.com listing into a lucrative, easy-to-manage business.
+In this guide, we’ll take you through everything you need to know about Booking.com hosting before listing your property on the platform and share tips and tricks for turning your Booking.com listing into a lucrative, easy-to-manage business.

 The platform is certainly slightly more complex than the listing procedures you must go through to get your property on Airbnb.
 However, once you get the hang of it, you can increase your property’s online visibility and drive more guests to your listing to ensure maximum occupancy.